rinatkhaziev/wp-frontend-uploader/readme.txt

 By default plugin allows all MIME-types that are whitelisted in WordPress.
 However, there's a filter if you need to add some exotic MIME-type.
 Refer to Other notes -> Configuration filters.

+= New in v0.4 =

+Now your visitors are able to upload not only media, but guest posts as well!
+Use [fu-upload-form form_layout="post_image"] to get default form to upload post content and images

 = Translations: =